January 26, 2010

 Serves 4-6

-2 1/2 cups long-grain basmati rice, rinsed and soaked in water with 2 tablespoons of salt for a couple of hours.
+-2 1/2 cups long-grain basmati rice, rinsed and soaked in salted water (2-3 tablespoons of salt) for a couple of hours.
 Drain.

 Garnish: barberries, slivered almonds, or pistachios

-1. Place the chicken breasts in a pot along with sliced onions, add turmeric, 1/2 teaspoon salt, and a cup of water, bring to boil on medium-high heat, reduce heat, add a tablespoon of saffron water, cover, and cook for 45 minutes on medium-low heat.
-Set aside to cool slightly.
-Cut the chicken into small pieces or you can use two forks to shred the chicken.
-Add the lemon juice.
+1. Place the chicken breasts in a pot along with sliced onions, add turmeric, 1/2 teaspoon salt, and 1 cup of water.
+Bring to a boil over medium-high heat, reduce the heat, add 1 tablespoon of saffron water, cover, and cook for 50 minutes.
+Remove from heat, let cool slightly, then shred or cut into small pieces.
+Mix in the lemon juice and set aside.

-2. Bring 6 cups of water to a boil in a large pot over medium-high heat, add the rice and boil for about 8-10 minutes or until rice grains are soft on the ends and firm in the center.
-Drain and pour some cool water over it to wash away the starch and to separate the rice grains.
-This cool water rinse helps bring about more fluffy rice.
+2. Bring 6 cups of water to a boil in a large pot.
+Add the rice and cook for 7 minutes, until the grains are soft on the outside but still firm in the center.
+Then rinse briefly with cool water to remove excess starch and separate the grains.
 Set aside.

-4. Add the rice and 1-2 tablespoons of oil to the yogurt mixture, blend well.
+4. Add the drained rice and 2 tablespoons of olive oil to the yogurt mixture, and blend well.

-Tah-chin goes well with plain yogurt, mast o khiar, salad Shirazi, or torshi.
+Tah-chin pairs well with plain yogurt, mast o khiar, salad Shirazi, or torshi.

 Enjoy!